 Photo 1: Two young women stand side by side.
 The one on the left, wearing pink pyjamas, sunglasses and a pink bandanna, is looking at the woman next to her, who is wearing blue pyjamas, hugging a pillow and looking at the camera.

-Photo 2: Two young women pose together, wearing large sunglasses and smiling.
+Photo 2 (and the feature image with a border): Two young women pose together, wearing large sunglasses and smiling.
 One is crouching while the other is resting on her.

 Photo 3: A young woman in pink pyjamas lies on the floor, speaking into a microphone.